NBISweden/data-submission-documentation/ENA/BGE-Omalisus-fontisbellaquei/README.md

 ### Submit assembly
 * Only a draft assembly was possible, hence I updated the project title and added keyword 'draft'.
 * I created a manifest file [icOmaFont1-manifest.txt](./data/icOmaFont1-manifest.txt)
-* I created a folder on Uppmax (/proj/snic2022-6-208/nobackup/submission/) and copied & gzipped manifest, assembly file and chromosome list there
+* I created a folder on Uppmax (/proj/snic2022-6-208/nobackup/submission/O-fontisbellaquei) and copied manifest there.
+The assembly file was gzipped.
 * Then all files where submitted (first validation then submission) from Pelle on Uppmax using Webin-CLI:

     ```